Artemis program: Artemis VII–XI

-Support missions
+Support missions schedule

+Artemis support missions are robotic missions flown through the CLPS program and Gateway program, and HLS demo and delivery missions.
+The first one occurred on June 28, 2022.

 Criticism

-The Artemis program has received criticisms from several space professionals.
+The Artemis program has received criticism from several space professionals.

 Mark Whittington, who is a contributor to The Hill and an author of several space exploration studies, stated in an article that the "lunar orbit project doesn't help us get back to the Moon".

-Aerospace engineer, author, and Mars Society founder Robert Zubrin has voiced his distaste for the Gateway which is part of the Artemis program as of 2027.
+Aerospace engineer, author, and Mars Society founder Robert Zubrin has voiced his distaste for the Gateway, which is part of the Artemis program as of 2027.
 He presented an alternative approach to a 2024 crewed lunar landing called "Moon Direct", a successor to his proposed Mars Direct.
 His vision phases out the SLS and Orion, replacing them with the SpaceX launch vehicles and SpaceX Dragon 2.
-It also proposes using a heavy ferry/lander that would be refueled on the lunar surface via in situ resource utilization and transfer the crew from LEO to the lunar surface.
+It proposes using a heavy ferry/lander that would be refueled on the lunar surface via in situ resource utilization and transfer the crew from LEO to the lunar surface.
 The concept bears a heavy resemblance to NASA's own Space Transportation System proposal from the 1970s.

 Apollo 11 astronaut Buzz Aldrin disagrees with NASA's current goals and priorities, including their plans for a lunar outpost.
-He also questioned the benefit of the idea to "send a crew to an intermediate point in space, pick up a lander there and go down".
+He questioned the benefit of the idea to "send a crew to an intermediate point in space, pick up a lander there and go down".
 However, Aldrin expressed support for Robert Zubrin's "Moon Direct" concept which involves lunar landers traveling from Earth orbit to the lunar surface and back.

-House Authorization Bill of 2020

-The leadership of the House Science Committee introduced a bipartisan NASA authorization bill on 24 January 2020 that would significantly alter NASA's current plans to return humans to the Moon and rather would focus on a Mars orbital mission in 2033.
-Bill H.R.
-5666 would change the lunar landing date from 2024 to 2028 and put the program as a whole underneath a larger space exploration plan.
-The bill became stuck in the House Committee on Science, Space, and Technology, and there were no committee votes or further action for the remainder of the congressional term.
-Major proposed changes included: